MicrosoftDocs/winrt-api/windows.ui.notifications.preview/toastocclusionmanagerpreview.md

 Provides a preview API for requesting that the OS apply a vertical offset when displaying app notifications, to avoid obscuring the UI of the calling app.

+> [!IMPORTANT]
+> **Limited Access API**: This API is a limited access feature.
+To use this API, please contact [taskbarsecondarytile@microsoft.com](mailto:toastocclusionapi@microsoft.com?Subject=Limited%20Access%20permission%20to%20use%toast%20occlusion%20on%20APIs).

 ## -remarks

 This API is being released as a preview to enable testing of the feature by enterprise customers.
 This API is likely to be removed and/or modified in a future release.
 Before using the API, apps should call [LimitedAccessFeatures.TryUnlockFeature](/uwp/api/windows.applicationmodel.limitedaccessfeatures.tryunlockfeature), passing in the feature ID and app token provided by Microsoft, to verify that the app is authorized to use the API.
 Calls by unauthorized apps will have no effect.